MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-tokens.md

 ### [Embed for your customers](#tab/embed-for-customers)

-The *Embed for your customers* solution uses a non-interactive authentication flow.
-Users don't have to sign in to Azure AD, to access Power BI.
+The *embed for your customers* solution uses a non-interactive authentication flow.
+Users don't sign in to Azure AD to access Power BI.
 Instead, your web app uses a reserved Azure AD identity to authenticate against Azure AD, and generate the *embed token*.
-The reserved identity can be one of the following:
+The reserved identity can be either a *service principal* or a *master user*:

 * **[Service principal](embed-service-principal.md)**